Download these executable files that demonstrate aspects of Energy Field Theory in action:

 Here is how Fresnel Dragging works on the microscopic level.
 This model is based on the Fizeau experiment.
 The light travels at c through the vacuum between water molecules, but is carried with a the water molecules at their speed v for a short time each time it encounters a water molecule.
 See the following paper for the theory, maths and explanation for how Fresnel Dragging works.

-Note: there is a Red photon shown every 10th photon - so you can track the progress of the photon through the water more easily.
+Note: There are two Red photon shown down each path - so you can track the progress of the photon through the water more easily.

 Vectpotential.zip that demonstrates aspects of Energy Field Theory in action: The modeling of fundamental particles as 3D Electromagnetic standing waves which exhibit different properties, such as wave frequency in/out wave phase propagation (which determines particle's charge), spin (spiral wave rotation) etc. This modeling App has many controls that allow the visualization of many different particles and their different fields.
 Particles can be viewed from the side or the top, and at different scales/magnifications.
 The attraction/repulsion between pairs of charged particles can also be modeled.